-Myanmar military court sentences two journalists to jail
+Myanmar military court sentences journalists to jail

 The Democratic Voice of Burma and Mizzima are among five local media outlets that were banned in March from broadcasting or publishing after their licenses were canceled.
 Like many other banned media outlets, both have continued operating.

 A statement issued by the Democratic Voice of Burma said Aung Kyaw was arrested March 1 for reporting about anti-junta demonstrations in Myeik.
-The agency said Aung Kyaw defended himself in court after his lawyer was threatened by authorities.
+It said Aung Kyaw defended himself in court after his lawyer was threatened by authorities.

 A statement from Mizzima said Zaw Zaw was detained about two months ago at his home while covering events for them in Myeik and Dawei, also in southern Myanmar.